lunarcon/wsa-apktool/README.md

 Simply run this script and let it do its thing.

 The file association will not work if you have already associated .apk files with another application, wether manually or through an application.
 In case the <b>"HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\FileExts\\.apk\\"</b> key exists, the installiation script will delete this key.
 Run at your own risk, of course.
 Always keep backups of your registry!
+<br><br>
+Remember, WSA needs to be running when you want to install apks through adb.
+After apktool is installed, you can simply double-click on the apk file to install it into WSA.